gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Kotlin DSL has received substantial improvements in the recent releases, leading to the announcement that [Kotlin DSL is Now the Default for New Gradle Builds](https://blog.gradle.org/kotlin-dsl-is-now-the-default-for-new-gradle-builds).
 This release brings another series of improvements.

+#### The embedded Kotlin has been upgraded to 1.9.0

+The embedded Kotlin has been updated from 1.8.20 to [Kotlin 1.9.0](https://github.com/JetBrains/kotlin/releases/tag/v1.9.0).
+The Kotlin language and API levels for the Kotlin DSL are still set to 1.8 for backwards compatibility.
+See the release notes for [Kotlin 1.8.22](https://github.com/JetBrains/kotlin/releases/tag/v1.8.22) and [Kotlin 1.8.21](https://github.com/JetBrains/kotlin/releases/tag/v1.8.21).

 #### Request plugin with the embedded Kotlin version

 It is now easier to request a plugin with the embedded Kotlin version in the builds of your Gradle plugins implemented in Kotlin.